 Please also be aware that Title IX does not just protect women from sexual harassment.
-It also protects men and members of the LGBTQIA community from harassment and sexual misconduct.
-Please visit http://www.txstate.edu/oea/related-policies/Sexual-Misconduct-Policy.html for the complete policy.
+It also protects men and members of the LGBTQiA community from harassment and sexual misconduct.
+Please visit https://www.txstate.edu/oei/title-IX/TSUS-Sexual-Misconduct-Policy.html for the complete policy.

 *Please be aware that these services are not limited to those individuals who are prepared to legally change their names.
 There are services that allow for individuals to use their chosen names on campus for example, on email, class rosters, etc. without going through an official legal process.
 Please consult the Attorney for Students for more information.

-LAMBDA Legal is the nation's oldest and largest legal organization working for the civil rights of lesbians, gay men, and people with HIV/AIDS.
-For more information, visit their website at: www.lambdalegal.org.
+A 501(c)3 nonprofit organization founded in 1973, that is the nation's oldest and largest legal organization working for the civil rights of lesbians, gay men, and people with HIV/AIDS.

-The Office for Civil Rights' mission is to ensure equal access to education and to promote educational excellence through vigorous enforcement of civil rights in our nation's schools.
-Please visit their website at www2.ed.gov/ocr for more information.
+A U.S. Department of Education office whose mission is to ensure equal access to education and to promote educational excellence through vigorous enforcement of civil rights in our nation's schools.

 Transcend is a Texas State student group for transgender, non-binary and all-gender diverse students and their Allies.
 This student organization gives transgender, non-binary and all gender diverse students and their Allies an opportunity to come together to share experiences and to support each other at Texas State around issues related to gender identity and expression.
 For more information, please contact firstname.lastname@example.org.